Richard J. Sobelsohn

 Vice President, Legal - Cohen Brothers Realty Corporation

 In addition to his duties at Brooklyn Law School, Professor Sobelsohn is also an adjunct professor of law at Benjamin N. Cardozo School of Law, Columbia Law School, and Fordham University School of Law, where he teaches Real Estate Transactions, Sustainable Building Law, Commercial Leasing, and Condominiums and Cooperatives.
-He is a Green Globes Professional, LEED Accredited Professional, a member of The Fellows of the American Bar Foundation, and a Fellow of the American College of Real Estate Lawyers.
+He is a Green Globes Professional, LEED Accredited Professional, a Life Fellow of the American Bar Foundation, and a Fellow of the American College of Real Estate Lawyers.